oddluck/limnoria-plugins/doc/DuckHunt.rst

   If someone shoots when there is no duck, should he be kicked from the channel? (this requires the bot to be op on the channel)

+supybot.plugins.DuckHunt.autoFriday
+  This config variable defaults to True and is channel specific.

+  Do we need to automatically launch more ducks on friday?